-Deferred Income Tax
+Deferred Income Taxes

 Deferred income taxes are provided using the balance sheet liability method, for temporary differences arising between the tax bases of assets and liabilities and their carrying values in the financial statements.
-The currently enacted tax rates or the substantively enacted rates at the balance sheet date are used to determine the deferred income tax amount.
-Deferred tax liabilities are recognized on all taxable temporary differences.
-Deferred tax assets are recognized for all deductible temporary differences, and the tax effects of income tax losses and credits are available for carryforward, to the extent that it is probable that taxable profit will be available, against which the deductible temporary differences and the tax loss/credits of the carryforwards can be utilized.
+Deferred tax liabilities are recognized for all taxable temporary differences.
+Deferred tax assets are recognized for all deductible temporary differences and tax credits and losses available for carryforward, to the extent that it is probable that taxable profit will be available, against which the deductible temporary differences and the tax loss/credits of the carryforwards can be utilized.

 Deferred tax assets and liabilities are determined at the tax rate expected to be applied in the period of the relevant asset realization/liability settlement.
-As at December 31, 2014, deferred tax assets and liabilities were provided at the rate of 15% (December 31, 2013: 15%).
+As at December 31, 2015, deferred tax assets and liabilities were provided at the rate of 15% (December 31, 2014: 15%).

-Deferred income taxes are either charged or credited to the income statement, except in so far as they relate to items that are directly credited or charged to capital, and in that instance, deferred tax is allocated within equity.
+Deferred income taxes are either charged or credited to the income statement, except in so far as they relate to items that are directly credited or charged to equity, and in that instance, the deferred taxes are also recognized under equity.